Safe Cat Food.

 Many supermarket brands of dog and cat food contain a high proportion of cereals (wheat, corn, soy) as the source of protein.
 Did you know that wheat and corn have been known to lead to severe digestive tract problems such as diarrhea in cats and dogs?

 Soy contains plant estrogens which act in similar ways to animal estrogens.
-In fact, plant estrogens like estriol are used to treat symptoms of menopause in women, since the animal estrogens like estradiol were found to greatly increase the risk of cancer in humans.
+In fact, plant estrogens like estriol are used to treat symptoms of menopause in women, since the animal estrogens like estradiol were found to greatly increase the risk of breast cancer in humans.
 Feeding soy meal to your cat or dog may affect their ability to breed.